tiktok/tiktok-opensdk-ios/README.md

 ## Share Kit Usage

-Share Kit functionality depends on the `TikTokOpenSDKCore` and `TikTokOpenShareSDK` pods, so be sure to add these to your podfile.
+Share Kit functionality depends on the `TikTokOpenSDKCore` and `TikTokOpenShareSDK` libraries, so be sure to select these when adding the package.
 The following code snippet shows how to create a share request and handle the response.
 See [Share Kit for iOS](https://developers.tiktok.com/doc/share-kit-ios-quickstart-v2/) for more details.
 ```swift
 import TikTokOpenShareSDK